International Lottery in Liechtenstein Foundation: Chronology

 Fourteen months later, on 13 January 1997 the lottery site was renamed from Interlotto to PLUS Lotto following an agreement with the International Federation of Red Cross and Red Crescent Societies (IFRC), one of the world's best known and most respected humanitarian organisations, whereby the IFRC would become its major beneficiary.
 The first draw under the PLUS Lotto name took place on 18 April 1997.

-Liechtenstein

-Liechtenstein, a member of the European Economic Area (EEA) and United Nations, is a small country located in Europe between Switzerland and Austria.
-This Principality is a constitutional hereditary monarchy operating on a democratic and parliamentary foundation.

 Regulation

-The ILLF was licensed by the government of Liechtenstein to operate its lotteries.
+ILLF was licensed by the government of Liechtenstein to operate its lotteries.
 The license was highly regulated, with government appointed auditors (Thöny Treuhand AG, Vaduz) auditing the ILLF books of account and overseeing all aspects of the operations including scrutinization of lottery pre-draw and draw procedures.
 This includes all lottery games as well as the instant win games.

-The ILLF's partners were credible and well known:
+ILLF's partners were credible and well known:

-Thawte certifies the ILLF sites to guarantee personal information such as credit card details is protected and securely processed.
+Thawte certified the ILLF sites to guarantee personal information such as credit card details is protected and securely processed.